PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 15:11:16
+Last updated: 2024-04-05 15:11:49
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett